TRusselo/qolsysgw-xfinity/README.md

 HACS is the Home Assistant Community Store and allows for community integrations and automations to be updated cleanly and easily from the Home Assistant web user interface.
-If it is simple to install Qolsys Gateway without HACS, keeping up to date requires manual steps that HACS will handle for you: you will be notified of updates, and they can be installed by a click on a button.
+If it is simple to install Xfinity Gateway without HACS, keeping up to date requires manual steps that HACS will handle for you: you will be notified of updates, and they can be installed by a click on a button.

 If you want to use HACS, you will have to follow [their documentation on how to install HACS][hacs-install].

-### Installing Qolsys Gateway
+### Installing Xfinity Gateway

-Installing Qolsys Gateway is pretty simple once all the applications above are setup.
+Installing Xfinity Gateway is pretty simple once all the applications above are setup.
 You can either follow the path using HACS (a bit more steps initially, easier on the longer run) or use the manual setup approach.

 #### With HACS (recommended)

-To install Qolsys Gateway with HACS, you will need to make sure that you enabled AppDaemon automations in HACS, as these are not enabled by default:
+To install Xfinity Gateway with HACS, you will need to make sure that you enabled AppDaemon automations in HACS, as these are not enabled by default:

 1. Click on `Configuration` on the left menu bar in Home Assistant Web UI